vrugtehagel/yozo.ooo/src/docs/flow/pipe/index.md

 }
 ```

-To see the effect of our transformation, let's apply it to the `str`keydown`` event (for brevity's sake, on the `js`document``), since the triggers may differ in which key was pressed.
+To see the effect of our transformation, let's apply it to the `keydown`{str} event (for brevity's sake, on the `document`{js}), since the triggers may differ in which key was pressed.
 This allows us to see what order they end up in.

 ```js
 const output = document.querySelector('#output');